Slashdot effect: Cause

 Sites such as Slashdot, Digg, Reddit, StumbleUpon and Fark consist of brief submitted stories and a self-moderated discussion on each story.
 The typical submission introduces a news item or website of interest by linking to it.
 In response, large masses of readers tend to simultaneously rush to view the referenced sites.
 The ensuing flood of page requests from readers can exceed the site's available bandwidth or the ability of its servers to respond, and render the site temporarily unreachable.

+Google Doodles, which link to search results on the doodle topic, also result in high increases of traffic from the search results page.

 Extent

 Major news sites or corporate websites are typically engineered to serve large numbers of requests and therefore do not normally exhibit this effect.
 Websites that fall victim may be hosted on home servers, offer large images or movie files or have inefficiently generated dynamic content (e.g. many database hits for every web hit even if all web hits are requesting the same page).
 These websites often became unavailable within a few minutes of a story's appearance, even before any comments had been posted.
 Occasionally, paying Slashdot subscribers (who have access to stories before non-paying users) rendered a site unavailable even before the story was posted for the general readership.

 Few definitive numbers exist regarding the precise magnitude of the Slashdot effect, but estimates put the peak of the mass influx of page requests at anywhere from several hundred to several thousand hits per minute.
 The flood usually peaked when the article was at the top of the site's front page and gradually subsided as the story was superseded by newer items.
 Traffic usually remained at elevated levels until the article was pushed off the front page, which could take from 12 to 18 hours after its initial posting.
 However, some articles had significantly longer lifetimes due to the popularity, newsworthiness, or interest in the linked article.

 By 2005, reporters were commenting that the Slashdot effect had been diminishing.
 However, the effect has been seen involving Twitter when some popular users mention a website.